 Learn the rules for wording your invitation.
 Traditionally, whoever is hosting is listed first on the invitation.
 Customarily, it would be best if you spelled everything out, including the time of the ceremony.
 On classic wedding invitations, there’s always a request line after the host’s name—like “so and so request the honour of your presence.”
 The wording can change as the hosting situation does, so double-check you’ve added everyone who should be included.

 Don’t crowd the card

 List only the key points on your invitation: ceremony time and location, the hosts, your and your fiancé’s names, the dress code (optional) and RSVP information.
 Trying to squeeze too much onto the invitation card can make it harder to read, and it won’t look as elegant.
 Leave things like directions to your wedding venue and details about post-wedding activities for your wedding website and/or print them on separate enclosure cards.
-One piece of information that doesn’t belong anywhere on your suite: where you’re registered.
-The only acceptable place to list registry information is on your wedding website.
+One piece of information that doesn’t belong anywhere on your suite is where you’re registered.
+The only good place to list registry information is on your wedding website.